 Overall, an APR will give you a better idea of what your loan will cost you than anything else, including interest rates.
-This is mostly because it includes other fees like we mentioned above.
+This is mostly because it includes other fees that we mentioned above.

 Compound or Simple Interest

 Compound interest is calculated based on existing interest and newly charged interest.
 Basically, that means you’re paying interest on your interest.
-A lot of credit card companies charge on compound interest, which means you’ll likely end up paying more in your overall APR.
+A lot of credit card companies charge compound interest, which means you’ll likely end up paying more in your overall APR.

 It’s not very hard to calculate APR.
 You add your fees to the interest paid over the life of the loan.
 Then you divide that number by the loan amount.
 After you’ve calculated that, take the new number (fees+interest paid over life divided by loan amount) and divide it again.
 This time by the number of days in the loan term.